-On 22 January of this year, it happened again, or did it?
+On 22 January 2019, it happened again, or did it?
 A drone was spotted by two pilots approaching Newark Liberty International Airport – one of two international hubs that serve New York City.
 According to pilot reports, the device was soaring at an altitude of 3500 feet (1066 meters), well above the 400 feet (122 meters) prescribed by current civil aviation code.

 Given the recent events on the other shore of the Atlantic – in the UK, Newark’s authority was taking no chances.
 The runway was closed with flights delayed or diverted, only to be re-opened 90 minutes later after no new drone sightings were reported.
 It seemed Newark’s mystery drone pilot wasn’t hellbent on causing any further trouble.

 But within hours of the initial sighting, naysayers began popping up all over social media and the blogosphere – questioning if there had been a drone at all.
 As a recent article on the blog DroneDJ noted, even DJI jumped into the fray with the company’s Vice-President of Policy and Legal Affairs calling the sighting “not credible” on his personal Twitter account.

 The official DJI account was more cautious in its assessment of the event but urged everyone to keep an open mind while reminding us of all the other times a bat, a balloon or even an airborne plastic bag had been mistaken for a rogue UAV bent on air traffic disruption.